 - Place zucchini and pepper skewers on grill and lay asparagus directly on grill rack.

 - Grill vegetables for 10-15 minutes, rotating frequently.
 Vegetables are done when tender and slightly charred.
 Depending on how thick your asparagus spears are, the asparagus will most likely be done before the zucchini and pepper skewers.

 - Allow vegetables to cool.
 Cut zucchini slices in half or thirds and then mix veggies into pasta salad.
 Mix in the Kalamata olives and fresh parsley.

 - Refrigerate for a minimum of 1 hour before serving.

 - Dress the cooked pasta with the vinaigrette while pasta is still warm – this will help to soak in the flavor from the dressing.

 - Pasta is best served within 48 hours.
 Dressing may begin to dry after being refrigerated for multiple days.
-If pasta seems dry, mix in some additional olive oil and vinegar before serving again.
+If pasta seems dry, mix in some additional olive oil and a splash of red wine vinegar before serving again.